Press Kit for The Tiffany Box

 Media and press contact: Call 415-306-3889 or connect via e-mail here

-Request a review or signed copy of The Tiffany Box:
+Request a review copy of The Tiffany Box:

 Kathleen Buckstaff is an award-winning author, columnist, performance artist, cartoonist and photographer.
 She currently writes for The Huffington Post and wrote regularly for the Los Angeles Times and The Arizona Republic.
 Kathleen performed her one-woman play to sold-out theatres in CA, AZ and NYC and expanded the play into a book called The Tiffany Box, a memoir which was honored in 2013 as a USA BEST BOOK AWARDS finalist.
 Kathleen’s book Mother Advice To Take With You To College: Humor, Inspiration and Wisdom To Go was released in March of 2014.
 Kathleen’s abstract photographs of lilies were exhibited for the first time in April of 2014.
 Kathleen has a BA in Creative Writing from Stanford and a MA in Journalism from Stanford.
 She lives in the San Francisco Bay Area with her husband, their three children and their dog Lily.